 h. reduction of wildfire risk.

-3. Participation in efforts to support or promote conservation of managed forests through voluntary market-based incentive programs such as current-use taxation programs, Forest Legacy Program, conservation easements
+3. Participation in efforts to support or promote conservation of managed forests through voluntary market-based incentive programs such as current-use taxation programs, Forest Legacy Program, conservation easements federal, state, or provincial cost share programs, or the SFI Conservation Grant Program.

-Performance Measure 12.2.
-Program Participants shall support and promote, at the state, provincial or other appropriate levels, mechanisms for public outreach, education and involvement related to sustainable forest management.
+Performance Measure 13.2.
+Certified Organizations shall support and promote, at the state, provincial or other appropriate levels, mechanisms for public outreach, education and involvement related to sustainable forest management.

 Indicator:

-1. Periodic educational opportunities promoting sustainable forestry, such as
+1. Periodic educational opportunities for the public promoting sustainable forestry, such as

 a. field tours, seminars, websites, webinars or workshops;